pulp/pulp-operator/docs/container.md

 - **pulpcore-worker** - performs syncing, importing of content, and other asynchronous operations that require resource locking.
 The number of instances of this service should be scaled as demand requires. _Administrators and content importers put demands on this service_.

-- **pulpcore-resource-manager** - a different type of `pulp-worker` that plays a coordinating role for the tasking system.
-All asynchronous work flows through this service.
-Because `pulpcore-resource-manager` coordinates pulp-workers, it is only possible to run one at a time, but other instances can be run as hot spares that will take over if the active one fails.

 Currently built with the following plugins:

 * [pulp_ansible](https://docs.pulpproject.org/pulp_ansible/)